swatisinghit/Delhivery_FeatureEngineering/README.md

 ## Column Profiling:

-data - tells whether the data is testing or training data trip_creation_time – Timestamp of trip creation route_schedule_uuid – Unique Id for a particular route schedule route_type – Transportation type
+-data - tells whether the data is testing or training data -trip_creation_time – Timestamp of trip creation -route_schedule_uuid – Unique Id for a particular route schedule -route_type – Transportation type
-FTL – Full Truck Load: FTL shipments get to the destination sooner, as the truck is making no other pickups or drop-offs along the way
+-FTL – Full Truck Load: FTL shipments get to the destination sooner, as the truck is making no other pickups or drop-offs along the way
-Carting: Handling system consisting of small vehicles (carts) trip_uuid - Unique ID given to a particular trip (A trip may include different source and destination centers) source_center - Source ID of trip origin source_name - Source Name of trip origin destination_cente – Destination ID destination_name – Destination Name
+-Carting: Handling system consisting of small vehicles (carts) -trip_uuid - Unique ID given to a particular trip (A trip may include different source and destination centers) -source_center - Source ID of trip origin source_name - Source Name of trip origin destination_cente – Destination ID destination_name – Destination Name